ninabarzh/broomstick/content/posts/dystopian-displacement.md

 Elena blinked.
 “You are toppling civilisation… through fashion?”

 “It is called asymmetrical warfare,” Margot sniffed.
-“Besides, you should see what we have planned for the recommendation engine at the Ministry of Truth.”
+“Besides, you could see what we have planned for the recommendation engine at the Ministry of Truth.”

 The Farm lasted four weeks.